Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Friction from the sandal straps on the top of the foot can also cause blisters.

-What to do: You should choose comfortable sandals that fit correctly (not too big or small) to prevent rubbing.
+How to heal: You should choose comfortable sandals that fit correctly (not too big or small) to prevent rubbing.

 3. Using the wrong socks